KDE/knewstuff/README.md

     set_package_properties(KF5NewStuffQuick PROPERTIES
         DESCRIPTION "Qt Quick components used for interacting with remote data services" URL "https://api.kde.org/frameworks/knewstuff/html/index.html"
-        PURPOSE "Required to Get Hot New Stuff for my applicaton" TYPE RUNTIME)
+        PURPOSE "Required to Get Hot New Stuff for my application" TYPE RUNTIME)

 When installing your knsrc configuration file, you should install it into the location